hmazter/bitbucket-json-to-github-issues/readme.md

 1. run this script:
   `./app import -f [filename.json] -o [owner of repo (an org or a user)] -r [repo name] -u [username]`
 1. Follow output on screen

+Notice!
+An issue import into GitHub can not be reverted!